To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 \textbf{Updating $\alpha_f$ and $\alpha_e$}: In updating the robot's estimate of the human agent's preference to follow and their performance, the robot needs to detect changes and adapt its planning accordingly.
 That is, the estimation method has to be sensitive enough to consider these changes.
 However, it also must not be oversensitive to affect the planning abruptly.
 For example, a single mistake in the human's decision making will not be reacted upon precipitously.
 Taking advantage of the ``bounded memory adaptation model" approach, proposed in \cite{nikolaidis2017human}, we use a history of $k$-step in the past to estimate the human agent's preference and performance.
 A small value of $k$ makes the estimation sensitive to changes, and a large value leads to measuring the overall leading/following preference and performance.
 In this work, we chose $k=3$.

-Appendix\ref{app_est} provides details of the belief update and its required observation models, transition functions, and the human agent's action models, which we have designed to estimate the human agent's leading and following preference.
+To update the belief, we employ the belief update method employed by \cite{nikolaidis2017human} to estimate human adaptability.
+According to this method, the system needs to be considered as a factorization of observable ($X$) and unobservable ($Y$) state variables of the system $S:X \times Y$.
+Subsequently, belief update can be computed as:

+where $T_x$ and $T_y$ are the transition functions, $z$ is the observation function, and $\pi^H$ is the human action model (policy).

+\textbf{Following preference:} To update $\alpha_f$, we use Eq.~\ref{eq:bupdate}, where $y=\alpha_f$ and $b$ represents belief on $\alpha_f$.
+We consider $Z = 1$ and $T_x = 1$.
+We also consider $T_y \big(x, y, a^R, a^H, x', y'\big)=\mathbb{I}(y=y')$, where $\mathbb{I}$ is an indicator function.
+This is based on the reasonable assumption that the human agent's preference changes infrequently and is usually fixed.
+The human agent's strategy is determined based on the analysis of the preceding three steps in their actions.
+The actions taken into consideration by the robot for updating its policy regarding human following preferences include the actions of assigning a subtask to the robot ($F_1$), performing a subtask assigned by the robot ($F_2$), or refraining from performing a subtask assigned by the robot ($F_3$).
+By denoting the occurrences of $F_1$, $F_2$, and $F_3$ as $f_1$, $f_2$, and $f_3$, respectively, within the sequence of human actions spanning a history of three steps, the resulting human policy can be defined as follows:

+where $\alpha>1$ is a parameter that weighs cases where the human assigns a subtask to the robot more heavily.
+Therefore, based on Eq.~\ref{eq:bupdate}, the update of belief on $\alpha_f$ can be written as: